Benj1bear/pipe-operator-for-jupyter-notebook/README.md

 # Notes
 To unload the javascript whilst (I think) retaining the variables onced jupyter notebook is saved you can refresh the page.

-For the pipe operator to work you need the my_pack module installed that's from my other repo 'my_pack' which has the interpret, pipe, and import_js functions.
+For the pipe operator to work you need the my_pack module in the same directory or installed for use beyond that's from my other repo 'my_pack' which has the interpret, pipe, and import_js functions.